chhaymatt/employeeCreator/README.md

 -   Repository - communicates between the service and the database

 Enums were created for the work types and contract types to ensure quality data in the database.
-Manual testing was conducted with Postman to see different payloads and HTTP methods return the right response and any errors.
+Manual testing was conducted with Postman to see different payloads and HTTP methods return the right response and errors.

 ---